rdz-oss/BattyBirdNET-Pi/README.md

 in your router and call that directly from the browser, e.g. http://192.168.178.XX .
 Alternatively, tools like Ning (https://f-droid.org/packages/de.csicar.ning/) on your smartphone will list all the devices in your network.
 The BatNET-Pi should show up.

+### Is it good enough?
+That depends on your purpose.
+Use your judgement, no guarantees or liability.
+I would not currently use it for fully automated biomonitoring.
+That said, in test runs in Munich (October) the error rate was approximately (rough estimate, no science):
+* Wrong 3% for every bat species flying plus 8% on noise falsely detected as bats
+* So at that location  4 bats species would currently lead to approximately:  12%+8% = 20% wrong assessments on species level per night (not counting false noise detections during daytime).
+This may differ for other locations and background noises.
+* Under development - moving target

 ### Acknowledgements
 * This project would not have been possible without the developers of BirdNET and BirdNET-Pi.
 By choosing to share under an OSS license, you have enabled us to make this possible for bats.